 Our status as one of the UK’s elite university biological sciences departments is supported by established metrics that relate to both research and teaching.
-The most recent Research Assessment Exercise (RAE) in 2008 placed Biology at York in equal first place among broad-spectrum biological sciences departments with respect to the 25% of our output that was described as “world-leading”.
-As a component part of the RAE, we were rated second in the UK and in 1st place for impact outside academia with our research having major influence on environmental policy, industry and health.
-In teaching, we have retained a position in the top five biological sciences programmes in the UK according to the most widely-used indicators published by The Times and The Guardian and we score highly for student satisfaction in the National Students Survey.
-These results, together with those of the RAE, place the Department in a leading position in the UK in offering outstanding teaching in a front-rank research environment.
+The Research Excellence assessment (2014) has again placed Biology at York in the Top 10 in the UK and in 1st place for impact outside academia with our research having major influence on environmental policy, industry and health.
+In teaching, we retain a position in the top five biological sciences programmes in the UK according to the most widely-used indicators published by The Times and The Guardian and we score highly for student satisfaction in the National Students Survey.
+These results, together with those of the REF, place the Department in a leading position in the UK offering excellence in teaching inspired by world class research with impact.

 We have major interdisciplinary collaborations with the Department of Chemistry (YSBL is located in Biology), with the Hull-York Medical School (HYMS – with which we have established the CII and the new Biomedical Sciences programme), and with other departments on campus to establish the Biological Physical Sciences Institute (BPSI), the York Centre for Complex Systems Analysis (YCCSA), the York Environmental Sustainability Institute (YESI), and the Centre for Human Palaeoecology & Evolutionary Origins (PALAEO).

 York Biology is an exciting place to work, whether as a researcher or student.
 We welcome staff and students from around the UK and across the world and celebrate excellence, breadth and diversity across the whole spectrum of modern biology, from ecology to biomedicine.